CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

     </html>

-I hope that you didn't close your terminal because we're going to type one simple command, if you're using Google Chrome as your Browser, enter this into your command line:
+I hope that you didn't close your terminal because we're going to type one simple command, if you're using Google Chrome as your browser, enter this into your command line:

     $ google-chrome index.html